Ociidii-Works/Pastel-Paws/README.md

 ## Pastel Paws

-A colorful theme with many, many definitions.
+A colorful theme easy on the eyes

 ###Features:

-* Supports more syntax and plugins than many color schemes. (at the time of writing)
+* Supports a lot of syntax and plugins
 * Originally based on Monokai/Molokai, it evolved into something unique.
 * [Spacegray](https://github.com/kkga/spacegray) support with `Pastel Paws - Spacegray.tmTheme`